 Day 5 – Meteora

-With the construction of these monasteries beginning in the 11th century, Meteora is now a UNESCO World Heritage Site and a gift for all that visit.
+With the construction of these monasteries beginning in the 11th century, Meteora is now a UNESCO World Heritage Site and a gift for all who visit.
 During your stay, you can either hike to the monasteries or drive above to have easier access and saved time.

 Where to Stay near Meteora

 Dellas Boutique Hotel – Mid-range travellers will love this 3-star boutique hotel when visiting Meteora.
 Located in the town of Kalambaka within easy reach of the monasteries, they have a number of lovely rooms to choose from that can suit all kinds of visitors.
-Click here to check availability

 Meteora Central Hostel – Budget and solo travellers will love this cosy hostel in Kalambaka.
 Well-located for exploring Meteora, they have a range of dorm beds and private rooms to choose from and good shared spaces and common areas to enjoy.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse more Meteora hotels!